BardiaTiM/wrightIntel-TLDR-AI/README.md

     - Set up the Python server
       - cd Webapp/Chatbot
         - Insert your OpenAI API key in main.py on line 44
-        - Insert your OpenAI API key in main.py on line 44
+        - Insert your Aero API key in main.py on line 112
         - Run main.py
           - The python code will interact with the Node back-end server
     - Launch the Node server